-- Email recipients will see that your email was sent via your webmail service unless you take a few extra steps.
+- Email recipients will see that your email was sent via your webmail service (screenshot below) unless you take a few extra steps.

-- Doesn’t scale well if you need multiple accounts for additional team members.
+- Doesn’t scale well if you need multiple accounts for your virtual assistant or additional team members.

 We have published 2 KB articles on how to use Option #2 with Gmail and Yahoo:

 - Setup Gmail to send email from a different address

 - Setup Yahoo!
 Mail to send email from a different address